 Beyond damage to your credit, lenders may take alternative actions against you to recoup their debt.
 Most commonly, they will sell your debt to a collections agency which will then become the entity you are responsible for making your payments to.
 In more extreme cases, a lender may pursue a lawsuit against you in an attempt to garnish your wages.
 If you encounter such legal action we recommend reaching out to a qualified legal expert in your area to better understand the steps you need to take.

 There is also the consequence of defaulting on a secured loan that we discussed earlier.
 That said, it bears reiterating: if you default on a secured loan you risk losing the asset you used as collateral for the loan.
 On a final note, if you know you will not be able to make a payment, we recommend reaching out to your lender to see if they will be willing to work with you on your payments—it is, after all, in their best interest to make sure you are able to repay your loan.

 Maybe the types of personal loans we’ve discussed so far aren’t for you, though.
 We get that here at Possible and, luckily, there are alternatives that might work better for you.
 So, without further ado, let’s jump right into some alternatives to the types of loans we’ve discussed so far:

 There you have it – a few other options for those of you with a poor credit score.
-There’s even more options we have not mentioned including peer-to-peer lending, borrowing from family or friends, and more.
+There are even more options we have not mentioned including peer-to-peer lending, borrowing from family or friends, and more.
 As before, don’t rush into any of these options before researching them yourself—it’s always good to look before you jump, especially when it might be your credit and long-term financial wellbeing on the line.